-Upon a more detailed investigation it was identified that staff saw the challenge of offering an unrivaled level of service as counter intuitive to selling.
+Upon a more detailed investigation it was identified that staff saw the challenge of offering an unrivalled level of service as counter intuitive to selling.

 An almost second derivative was unintentionally identified as being necessary in order to make the transition from service to sales.